-- 1.4 The proposal, by way of a detailed Business Case was received from the Group and further to supplementary information being provided, was considered at a Stage 3 CAT meeting and recommended to decision makers for in principle support. - 1.5 When considering proposals such as these, the Council must demonstrate the social return on investment reflects, as a minimum, the loss of any potential rent, and reasons that a rent element could impact negatively on the sustainability which may result in the management of the site becoming unsustainable.
+- 1.4 The proposal, by way of a detailed Business Case was received from the ITC and was considered at a Stage 3 CAT meeting and recommended to decision makers for in principle support. - 1.5 When considering proposals such as these, the Council must demonstrate the social return on investment reflects, as a minimum, the loss of any potential rent, and reasons that a rent element could impact negatively on the sustainability which may result in the management of a site becoming unsustainable.
 The Council has been satisfied that the proposal to approve a 'less than best' transaction is based on sufficient social and economic benefit, which is stated as part of the submitted Business Case.
-The figures provided, whilst requiring necessary factors to be taken account of, clearly far outweigh the monetary value that could be requested in rent and supports wider community benefits which are of a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'. - 1.6 The proposal to set the level of rent at a peppercorn would ensure the use and management of the site remains sustainable, with the monetary value being realised through social benefit.
-The obligations for repair and maintenance of all aspects of the premise will be that of the Group, as would all future investment opportunities. - 1.7 The Council must also consider the strategic reasons why it continues to hold property no longer in operational use.
-The Council's freehold interest in the wider Park, which includes the subject site, to dispose of the freehold of the site would break up the physical landholdings and is therefore not considered beneficial.
-The proposed lease therefore will see the site being brought back into full use by the Community, as this has not seen effective use in recent years by the Council or its Partners, and would benefit from the proposal from the Group.
+The figures provided, whilst requiring necessary factors to be taken account of, clearly far outweigh the monetary value that could be requested in rent and supports wider community benefits which are a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'. - The proposal to set the level of rent at a peppercorn would ensure the use and management of the Site remains sustainable, with the monetary value being realised through social benefit.
+The obligations for repair and maintenance of all aspects of the Site will be that of the ITC, as would all future investment opportunities. - 1.7 The Council must also consider the strategic reasons in holding assets that are unable to be resourced fully to meet full operational use.
+The Council's freehold interest in the Site is necessary to ensure the continued use supports playing pitch provision within the Borough.
+Therefore, to dispose of the freehold of the Site would remove this control and is therefore not considered beneficial.
+The proposed lease will see the Site being brought back into full use by the Community, as this has not seen effective use in recent years by the Council or its Partners and would benefit from the proposal from the ITC.

-2 PROPOSAL
+2. PROPOSAL